robinkarim/Production-Book/docs/cid/provisioning-devices-with-cloud-id.rst

  Simply click **Add** to confirm the binding step.

-Downloading the Manifest File in CIRRENT™ Console
+Downloading the Manifest File in CIRRENT™ Cloud ID
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Now that you have completed the binding step in CIRRENT™ Cloud ID you can proceed to download the Manifest File containing the device certificates.
 To do so, click on the download button next to the entry for the list of devices you’d like to provision into your Product Cloud: